-ADDRESS BIT LABEL DEFAULT DESCRIPTION

-R5 (05h) 5 REG_RESE 0 Action of the internal register reset signal

-System T_HIB_MOD when going from Hibernate to Active.

-Hibernate E 0 = Do not do a register reset when leaving
+ADDRESS BIT LABEL DEFAULT DESCRIPTION R5 (05h) System Hibernate 5 REG_RESE T_HIB_MOD E 0 Action of the internal register reset signal when going from Hibernate to Active.
+0 = Do a register reset when leaving the hibernate state.
+1 = Do not do a register reset when leaving the hibernate state

-the hibernate state.

-1 = Do a register reset when leaving the

-hibernate state